 - methoxyfenozide (Intrepid 2F) at 16 oz/a.
 PHI 14 days.
 REI 4 hr.
 Use against low to moderate pest pressure in conjunction with alternative control measures such as mating disruption.
 See label for application timing.
 Do not exceed 64 oz/a per season.

 - novaluron (Rimon 0.83EC) at 32 oz/a.
 PHI 14 days.
 REI 12 hr.
 Do not apply after pear turn-down.
-For use on pears only in Oregon, Washington and Michigan.
+For use on pears only in Colorado, Michigan, New York, Pennsylvania, Washington and Oregon.

 - phosmet (Imidan 70W) at 3.5 to 5.75 lb/a.
 PHI 7 days.
 REI 7 days.
 Do not exceed 16 lb/a per season.